This article is a guest post from Scott Berney of TakeBackRoads.com.

 Routes 666 and US 6 both cut across the heart of the Pennsylvania Wilds and through several of the protected national and state forestlands.
 I struggle to come up with a written description adequate for the natural beauty of this area – everything I can think of seems inadequate.

 Route 666 is 33 miles of pure joy to drive, twisting and winding through the heavily-wooded heart of the Allegheny National Forest.
-It starts at US 62 northeast of Tionesta, near PA’s strangest lighthouse, and terminates at US 6 in Sheffield.
+It starts at US 62 northeast of Tionesta, near PA’s strangest lighthouse and Tidioute Overlook, and terminates at US 6 in Sheffield.

 The remaining 225 miles or so along Route 6 also defy description.